Group Members

 Email: frontier@chem.rochester.edu

-Patrycia Zybura, MSc - Second-Year Graduate Student
+Patrycia Zybura, MSc - Fifth-Year Graduate Student

 Pat is from New Jersey and received her BS in chemistry from the College of New Jersey (TCNJ) in 2021.
 She was recognized as the best organic chemistry student of her generation [ at TCNJ :) ].
 For her dedication to teaching, she has been awarded the W. D. Walters Teaching Award.
 In our lab, Pat is working on probing novel cationic cyclization strategies.
 As a first-year graduate student at the University of Rochester, Pat was awarded the Sherman-Clarke Fellowship.
 In her spare time, she enjoys watching movies, listening to music, and going on long walks.

-Yusuf Ibrahim, MSc - First-Year Graduate Student
+Yusuf Ibrahim, MSc - Fourth-Year Graduate Student

 Yusuf Ibrahim hails from Nigeria.
 He completed his undergraduate studies in Chemistry at Kwara State University, after which he pursued his MSc degree in Organic Chemistry at the University of Chinese Academy of Sciences in China, under the guidance of Prof. Li Baolin.
 His research focused on synthesizing furan and pyrrole derivatives, utilizing phosphoric acid as a catalyst, and investigating their photophysical properties.